LDMX-Software/pflib/config/README.md

-top.yaml | Load necessary Top parameters for readout globalana\_refvolt\_mastertdc.yaml | Other global parameters that can be loaded once for all channels charge\_injection.yaml | Deactivate most channels and selectively activate a few channels for charge injection
+top.yaml | Load necessary Top parameters for readout globalana\_refvolt\_mastertdc.yaml | Other global parameters that can be loaded once for all channels charge\_injection.yaml | Deactivate most channels and selectively activate a few channels for charge injection disable-tot-toa.yaml | Deactivate TOA and TOT in all channels to suppress noise before thresholds are set